tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - another caveat: < 1% of non-synonymous single nucleotide variants in expressed genes result in detectable CD4/CD8 positive T cell reactivity in tumor-infiltrating leukocytes, **would any be predicted in periphery?**, **frameshift mutations much more likely to lead to neoantigens**
 # The relationship between hydrophobicity and drug-protein binding in human serum albumin: a quartz crystal microbalance study
  - positive correlation between drug hydrophobicity and binding strength to human serum albumin, **perhaps in contrast to hypothesis of increased crossreactivity from more hydrophobic TCRs, assuming increased crossreactivity means lower strength binding for each or a lower possible maximum...**
-# The role of metabolic dysfunction in T-cell exhaustion during chronic viral infection
+# The role of metabolic dysfunction in T cell exhaustion during chronic viral infection
  - dysfunction of T cell metabolism contributes to exhaustion
  - naive (Th0) and memory T cells rely mostly on OXPHOS and FA oxidation for energy, metabolism reprogrammed upon antigen recognition (generates energy but also fuels intermediates for nucleotide, amino acid, and FA synthesis and mitochondrial function, all important for T cell proliferation, differentiation, function), enhanced glycolysis ("Warburg effect", lactic acid fermentation rather than TCA despite normoxic conditions which is less efficient ATP production wise but faster kinetically, glycolysis also helps create intermediates for biomolecule synthesis) important reprogramming during CD4<sup>+</sup> and CD8<sup>+</sup> T cell activation and functioning
  - downregulation of glycolysis, augmented lipolysis and FA oxidation in exhausted T cells
-# The role of peripheral T-cell deletion in transplantation tolerance
+# The role of peripheral T cell deletion in transplantation tolerance
 # The role of type I conventional dendritic cells in cancer immunity
  - cDC1 = conventional type 1 DC, express BDCA3, CLEC9A/DNGR-1, XCR1
 # The role of type-2 conventional dendritic cells in the regulation of tumor immunity